-So, you’ve scheduled a spinal fluid examination.
+So, you’ve scheduled a cerebrospinal fluid examination.
 You’re a little concerned about the procedure itself (don’t be – it’s a very routine process that’s only slightly more involved than your standard blood test), and you want to know what, exactly, you can find out from your results.

 I’ve been a neurologist for over two decades, and I’ve performed thousands of spinal fluid examinations.
 Below, I’ll walk you through some of the key things I’m looking for and how we can use lumbar punctures to test for neurodegenerative diseases.
 Let’s get started.

-What’s examined in spinal fluid?
+What’s examined in cerebrospinal fluid?

 Your white blood cells

 Regardless of your health concerns, I always test for white blood cells.
 These are found in your immune system cells – red blood cells, in contrast, come from your blood vessels, but we shouldn’t see too many red blood cells in your spinal fluid.

 If you have a significant number of white blood cells relative to the number of red blood cells, you could have an abnormal inflammatory or infectious process in the works.

 I see this occasionally, even in patients at risk of multiple sclerosis (MS) who may have a few more white blood cells in their spinal fluid than normal.
 But if a person suspected of having MS has a ton of white blood cells in their spinal fluid, they probably don’t actually have MS. There’s something else going on.